itsdawei/dpvis/README.md

 ## Contributors

-dpvis is developed and maintained by
+Dpvis is developed and maintained by

 - Ramiro Deo-Campo Vuong
 - Eric Han